Lokesh Kanagaraj: Recurring collaborations

-Editor Philomin Raj and art director Sathees Kumar has worked on all films.
+Editor Philomin Raj and art director Sathees Kumar have worked on all films.
 The duo Anbariv have worked on five films.
 Anirudh has worked on four films.
 Rathna Kumar, Arjun Das, Arun Alexander and Dheena have worked on three films.
 Only people who have worked in three or more films are listed.
 This list only concerns Lokesh Kanagaraj's directorial films.